 Medical Student Training in Aging Research (MSTAR) Program

-Students participate in an eight- to twelve-week structured research, clinical, and didactic program in geriatrics, appropriate to their level of training and interests.
+Students participate in an eight- to twelve-week (or 2-3 months, depending on the training site) structured research, clinical, and didactic program in geriatrics, appropriate to their level of training and interests.
 Research projects are offered in basic, translational, clinical, or health services research relevant to older people.
 Most scholars will do their training and research during the summer months.
-They will also be invited to present a poster at the Annual Meeting of the American Geriatrics Society in Orlando, Florida, May 15-17, 2014, and participate in a poster presentation and networking event with prominent aging and geriatrics research scholars.
+They will also be invited to submit an abstract to present a poster at the Annual Meeting of the American Geriatrics Society in Orlando, Florida, May 3 – 5, 2018.

 Please note that applicants must have a faculty sponsor/mentor to apply; the sponsor requirements differ between applicants on the NTC Track or the HI Track.
-Detailed information on the sponsor requirements are available in the application section.
+Detailed information on the sponsor requirements are available here.

-The stipend level is approximately $1,748 per month; actual amounts will vary based on the specific appointment period of individual students.
+The stipend level is approximately $1,980 per month; actual amounts will vary based on the specific appointment period of individual students.
+Students who elect to participate in the scholarship program at a National Training Center will not receive additional funds for travel and housing.
 The length of research time is determined by the student in consultation with the research mentor, but a minimum of 8 weeks of time is required and up to 12 weeks of funding may be available (some National Training Centers have predetermined program lengths).
-Students who elect to participate in the scholarship program at a National Training Center must cover their own travel and living expenses.
-In some cases, National Training Centers may have funds to assist students with these costs.

 Applicants must be citizens or non-citizen nationals of the United States, or must have been lawfully admitted for permanent residence (i.e., in possession of a currently valid Alien Registration Receipt Card I-551, or some other legal verification of such status.)
 Individuals on temporary or student visas are not eligible.
 Due to NIA restrictions, individuals holding PhD, MD, DVM, or equivalent doctoral degrees in the health sciences are not eligible to apply to do the MSTAR Program at a National Training Center; however, they may apply to do their research at their home institution if it is a Participating School.